SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks: Background and Related Work

-A black-box attack $\Attack$ only has query access to the classifier and possesses no knowledge of the classifier's architecture or gradients.
-To generate an adversarial example $\bx^\prime$, the attack can only interact with the classifier through a sequence of $n$ queries $X=\s{\bx_t}_{t=1}^n$, where $\bx_n$ is the final adversarial example.
-We refer to this query sequence as the \textit{attack's trace}.
+\paragraph{Black-box Attacks} A black-box attack $\Attack$ only has query access to the classifier without knowledge of the classifier's architecture or gradients.
+To generate an adversarial example $\bx^\prime$, the attack interacts with the classifier through a sequence of $n$ queries $X=\s{\bx_t}_{t=1}^n$, where $\bx_n$ is the final adversarial example.
+We refer to this query sequence as the \textit{attack's trace} or an \textit{incident} of the attack.

 Existing query-based black-box attacks can be categorized into \emph{score-based} and \emph{decision-based} attacks based on their assumptions of the classifier's outputs.
 Score-based attacks assume the classifier returns the confidence score for each query, which facilitates estimation of the classifier's gradients~\cite{nes,eco,square,zoo,simba}.
 Decision-based attacks assume the classifier returns only the predicted label.
 In this challenging yet more practical setting, the attacks usually walk near the decision boundary~\cite{hsj,geoda,boundary,rays,qeba} to find the minimally perturbed adversarial example or optimize for a particular objective function~\cite{opt,signopt,policy}.